-Personally I think this spinach and goat’s cheese quiche is stunning enough to make for guests – I’d be so proud to present this to my friends, perhaps under a dome that I can lift up with a flourish, to a chorus of ‘oohs’ and ‘ahhs’.
+Personally I think this spinach and goat’s cheese quiche would be a really lovely brunch dish to make for guests – I’d be so proud to present this to my friends, perhaps under a dome that I can lift up with a flourish, to a chorus of ‘oohs’ and ‘ahhs’.

 Luckily, it’s also easy enough that you can make it just for yourself, to eat in your PJs.